teddy-gustiaux/youtube-rss-finder/docs/integration_tests.md

 ### Common tests

 - Navigate from one channel or playlist to other ones, and check the feed found is indeed the one from the newly accessed channel or playlist.
+- Switch active tab and window, and return to a test page to check the feed is still correct (from either a non-YouTube URL or a YouTube URL).